2018 EMERGING SCHOLARS AWARD

 How do I join the Network for Research in Jewish Education and learn about its activities?

 Information about membership, the annual conference, and the Journal of Jewish Education may be found at http://www.nrje.org.
 Recipients of the Emerging Scholar Award must be members in good standing of the Network.
-This year’s conference will be held at Brandeis University in Waltham, Massachusetts on June 5-6.
+This year’s conference will be held at The George Washington University in DC on June 11-12.
 The winner is expected to attend the conference; if necessary, funds will be made available for him/her to participate.

 What if I still have questions about any of the above?